RuthieRose/AoC2024/README.md

 I lost two hours trying to figure out if there was something wrong with my regex or my data structures.
 I broke it down into smaller pieces (that's why I have 3c).
 As it turns out, the new lines in the puzzle input themselves were messing with the regex pattern.
 As soon as I cleaned up the input to be one line, I had the right answer.

 [back to top](#top)

 ## <a name="day4">Day 4</a>

+Today's puzzle was more about understanding the logic than anything else.
+I'm still super slow coding in Java but I really took the time to make notes about how to organize the logic.
+I got the answer correct first time for both parts.
+If I had more time I perhaps could have optimized the data structure better for Part 2 but today was not about optimization.
+It was about being careful and detail-oriented with the functions and I'm super happy I didn't make any stupid mistakes.
+I'm also happy that the puzzle didn't wrap, but that may be saved for another day :D

 [back to top](#top)
 ## <a name="day5">Day 5</a>
 [back to top](#top)